Pilot Walks Away Uninjured After Crash Landing In Dallas

 Key Takeaways:

-• A Piper PA-28 pilot crash-landed in a Dallas parking lot after reporting fuel loss, but was uninjured.
+• A Piper PA-28 crash-landed in a Dallas parking lot on Monday night due to reported fuel loss.

-• The FAA and National Transportation Safety Board (NTSB) will be investigating the crash.
+• The Federal Aviation Administration (FAA) and National Transportation Safety Board (NTSB) will be investigating the incident.

 See a mistake?
 Contact us.